 Manny: Evil, you say?

 Manny: My worst nightmare, sir, is a proton accelerator.

 Junior: Well, I'm one of those, then!

-- Jerkass: Marcus, a little bit before he gains a Fourth Wall, and later to the point of insulting his son for his insufficient "structuration".
-Junior is this, though he isn't sure what to do about it.
-Ghanny, Tailsteak, and Petitus have moments of this as well.
+- Jerkass: Marcus, a little bit, before he gains a Fourth Wall, and later to the point of insulting his son for his insufficient "structuration".
+Junior is also, though he isn't sure what to do about it.
+Ghanny, Tailsteak, and Petitus all have moments of this as well.

 - Killed Off for Real: Barnacle Jones and Max.
-At least until the laws of the universe start breaking down at the end.
+Until the laws of the universe start breaking down at the end.